Karcen/Jiacheng-Zheng-Interview-for-HKUSTfor-HSK/README.md

 Welcome to my GitHub repository!
 This space serves as a comprehensive collection of my research projects, coding implementations, and academic work.
 As a researcher in policy related to Economics and data science, my work intersects with machine learning, data science, input-output analysis, and global value chain modeling.

  📌 About Me
-- Current Position: Graduate Student, Shandong University
+- Current Position: Undergraduate Student, Shandong University
 - Education:
   - Shandong University (2023–2026, expected) – Bioengineering  GPA: 3.384/4.0(6/50 ≈ 12%)
   - Dalian University of Technology (2019–2021) – Chemical Engineering  GPA: 3.52/4.0(17/230 ≈ 7.4%)